 The idea was to create a roadmap to tablet success that other hospitals could follow, and thus the “Tablet & Peripherals Playbook for Healthcare” was born.

-There’s a tremendous amount of information and wisdom contained in the playbook and on the webinar, but there are several critical areas that every hospital approaching a tablet initiative should consider.
+There’s a tremendous amount of information and wisdom contained in the playbook, but there are several critical areas that every hospital approaching a tablet initiative should consider.

 Prior to deciding which tablets are best for your organization, you should ensure that your hospital's wireless network can fully support these additional devices.
 There shouldn't be dead spots where the devices won’t work.
 No one will use a tablet that can’t connect to the electronic health record.